-Graniteslabs come in such a wide assortment of colors and shapes that it is one amongst the most attractive stone countertops.
+Granite slabs come in such a wide assortment of colors and shapes that it is one of the most attractive stone countertops.
 Every slab is unique.
 Granite is normally anti-bacterial and with the proper sealant, an easy to care for finish.

 How to Clean Limestone Countertops

 Limestone countertops are popular because they give the expensive look of marble at a much more affordable price.
 Most limestone is white or off-white in color with random, naturally occurring patterns in the stone.
 The downside of limestone countertops is that they require more care than other types of stone.
 Limestone is porous and scratches or discolors more easily than other stone surfaces.
 But with the right sealantand proper care, limestone countertops can last for decades.